USING IRONBARCODE

 How to Create a Code 39 Barcode Generator in C#: Figure 6 - Outputted barcode image encoded in Code 39

-Here we are using the BarcodeWriter class from the IronBarcode class library to create Code 39 barcodes with the URL data provided.
-Every time the code is run, a new barcode image is generated
+Here we are using the BarcodeWriter class from the IronBarcode library to create Code 39 barcodes with the URL data provided.
+Every time the code is run, a new barcode image is generated.

 Add Annotation Text to Code 39 Barcode images

 Annotation text can be added to barcodes easily with IronBarcode.
-The BarcodeWriter (c# class) generates a barcode object.
-This generated barcode object has a Fluent API, which allows barcode text to be set in a single line of code, similar to Linq.
+The BarcodeWriter object generates a barcode object which has a Fluent API, allowing barcode text to be set in a single line of code.

 using IronBarCode;